GLOBAL MARKETS-Growth, European worries send shares lower

 * Euro recovers from two-year low against dollar

-NEW YORK, July 9 (Reuters) - World shares fell on Monday as investors were unnerved by a darkening global growth outlook and doubts about speedy progress to resolve Europe’s debt crisis.
+LONDON/NEW YORK, July 9 (Reuters) - World shares fell on Monday as investors shied away from riskier assets, unnerved by a darkening global growth outlook and mounting doubts of speedy progress to resolve Europe’s debt crisis.

-Wall Street was modestly lower in late-morning trading after data in Asia raised concerns about slower global economic growth.
-Investors were also looking ahead to corporate earnings reports, with Alcoa reporting results at the end of the day.
+Wall Street opened modestly lower after data in Asia raised concerns about slower economic growth there.
+Investors were also looking ahead to earnings season with Aloca reporting results at the end of the day.

 The euro was last up 0.1 percent against the dollar at $1.2294, off a low of $1.2255 hit in thin early trade as traders reported demand to sell the currency above $1.2300.

-But time appears to be running out for Spain, where 10-year government bond yields were 10 basis points higher at 7.08 percent, a borrowing cost widely regarded as unsustainable for any euro zone government.
+But time was looking to be running out for Spain, where 10-year government bond yields were 10 basis points higher at 7.08 percent, a borrowing cost widely regarded as unsustainable for any euro zone government.

 Equivalent Italian debt followed the Spanish debt higher , rising a similar amount to 6.13 percent.